Interstate 75 in Tennessee: Knoxville projects

+Chattanooga projects

 I-75 was widened from four to six and eight lanes in Chattanooga between the interchange with I-24 and SR 153 in the early 1990s.
 Between 1998 and 2010, a series of projects reconstructed and widened I-75 between SR 153 and north of US 11/US 64 in Ooltewah.
-The first of these projects, which began in late 1998 and was completed in 2001, rebuilt the interchange with SR 153, changing the approach of two flyover ramps that connect to I-75 northbound from the left to the right side of the road.
+The first of these projects, which began in September 1998 and was completed in 2001 after multiple delays, rebuilt the interchange with SR 153, changing the approach of two flyover ramps that connect to I-75 northbound from the left to the right side of the road.
 This project also modified the interchange with SR 320, removing two cloverleaf loop ramps from I-75 southbound and moving the access to the entrance ramp from I-75 southbound to a point near the interchange with SR 153.
-The next project, which widened I-75 further between mileposts 6 and 9 and improved the interchange with SR 317, was completed in November 2005.
-A new interchange was constructed in 2006 to provide access to the Enterprise South Industrial Park, which at that time was in the process of redevelopment.
-This interchange, which became exit 9, now provides access to the Volkswagen Chattanooga Assembly Plant and was not opened until 2010.
-A segment of SR 317 was later routed onto a concurrency of I-75 between exit 11 and this interchange.
+The next project, which widened I-75 further between mileposts 6 and 9 and improved the interchange with SR 317, began in early 2002 and was completed in November 2005, also after several delays.
+The next phase, which began in August 2004 and was completed in December 2006, widened the section from north of SR 317 to south of US 11/64 from four to eight lanes.
+As part of this project, a new interchange was constructed in 2006 to provide access to the Enterprise South Industrial Park, which at that time was in the process of redevelopment.
+This interchange, which became exit 9, now provides access to the Volkswagen Chattanooga Assembly Plant and was not opened until August 20, 2010, when the connector road was completed.
+A segment of SR 317 was later routed onto a concurrency of I-75 between exit 7 and this interchange.
 Exit 9 was designated as the Bredesen–Ramsey Interchange in 2015 in honor of the efforts of then-Governor Phil Bredesen and county Mayor Claude Ramsey to bring Volkswagen to Chattanooga.
 The last of these projects, which began on November 8, 2007, widened I-75 from approximately mileposts 10 to 13, just north of the interchange of US 11/US 64, and included reconstruction of this interchange, including the addition of a loop ramp, and improvements on this road.
 This project was completed on August 12, 2010, four months ahead of schedule.